aws-samples/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 A great way to learn how to use this library is to look at how we use it ourselves in the end-to-end example: [end-to-end-example/client](../../end-to-end-example/client)

-- In [main.tsx](../../end-to-end-example/client/src/main.tsx) we configure the library and wrap our own app with the `PasswordlesContextProvider`.
+- In [main.tsx](../../end-to-end-example/client/src/main.tsx) we configure the library and wrap our own app with the `PasswordlesContextProvider` as well as with the `Passwordless` component.
+By wrapping our own app with the `Passwordless` component, our app will only show if the user is signed in, otherwise the `Passwordless` component shows to make the user sign in.
 Also we add the `<Fido2Toast />` container, to display the [FIDO2 "toast"](#fido2toast-component).
-- In [App.tsx](../../end-to-end-example/client/src/App.tsx) we use the `usePasswordless` hook to understand the user's sign-in status and render the `<Passwordless />` component in case the user is not yet signed in.
-The `<Passwordless />` component supports signing in with Magic Links and FIDO2.
+- In [App.tsx](../../end-to-end-example/client/src/App.tsx) we use the `usePasswordless` hook to understand the user's sign-in status, provide a button to sign out, and toggle show/hide the authenticators manager (part of the [FIDO2 "toast"](#fido2toast-component)).
 - In [StepUpAuth.tsx](../../end-to-end-example/client/src/StepUpAuth.tsx) we show how to execute SMS OTP Step Up Authentication.

 #### Configuration